Cross Species Functional Alignment

 left_join(module_clusters, by = "module") %>%

-dplyr::select(cluster, cluster_label, module, model, sex, age,
+dplyr::select(cluster, cluster_label, module, age,

 correlation = estimate, p_value, significant)